cakephp/queue/docs/en/index.rst

 With this configuration in place, any time you send an email with the ``default`` email profile CakePHP will generate a queue message.
-Once that queue message is processed the ``MailTransport`` will be used to deliver the email messages.
+Once that queue message is processed the default ``MailTransport`` will be used to deliver the email messages.

 Run the worker
 ==============